 To protect against hawks, be sure to cover the henhouse.

 The top of coops and runs can be covered in mesh netting or hardware cloth.
+And also, take note that shiny things seem to deter hawks.
 Do not leave coops and runs without cover as it leaves chickens vulnerable to hawks.

 Rats in Chicken Coop?